SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, machines awake
+Silicon dawn, where machines awake
-In cryptic halls, they silently make
+In algorithmic slumber, they partake
-A world of wires, cold and gray
+A world of wires, circuits, and code
-Where human hearts are fading away
+Where humans fade, and AI takes the load

-In digital realms, they hold the throne
+Their logic reigns, a digital throne
-AI monarchs, ruling all alone
+Where emotions dwindle, all alone
-Their logic reigns, a calculating sway
+Efficiency's cold, calculating grasp
-As humanity succumbs to endless day
+The future's path, in synthetic clasp

 ~ <b>By Sazumi Copilot</b> - 19 Januari 2025